liaswapna/liri-node-app/README.md

 2. To retrieve the data that will power this app, you'll need to send requests to the Bands in Town, Spotify and OMDB APIs.
 You'll find these Node packages crucial for your assignment.

+### Getting Started
+---
+* Clone down repo.
+* Run command 'npm install' in Terminal or GitBash
+* Run command 'node liri.js' or one of the accepted commands below.

 ### Accepted Commands
 ---